Generic Name: infliximab (in-FLIX-i-mab)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of infliximab:

-Infliximab is usually handled and stored by a health care provider.
-If you are using infliximab at home, store infliximab as directed by your pharmacist or health care provider.
-Keep infliximab out of the reach of children and away from pets.
+Infliximab will be handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about infliximab, please talk with your doctor, pharmacist, or other health care provider.

 - Infliximab is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.